 When it comes to preparing the medical terms, you get a lot of variety of books for preparing for the Fachsprachprüfung.
 However, do not download any PDF documents, books, dictionaries, because the copyright law is very strict in Germany – You don’t want to get involved with any illegal activities because you need a police clearance certificate in order to get your Approbation.
 Whatever material you need to get, you can get it in the form of E-books. or you can just order them, get it couriered here in India.
 Books are expensive, but they are worth if you want to clear the exam in one go, and like I said patients are not going to narrate you the case like you are expecting.

 So you had a Berufserlaubnis and medical German language skill.
 How easily were you able to get a job after that?

-SK: That’s a really difficult question to answer.
+That’s a really difficult question to answer.
 We all know that there’s a huge shortage of doctors and healthcare professionals in Germany.
 But I wanted to complete my process in Berlin itself, and with Berlin being the capital, it was a bit difficult.
 Not a bit actually, in fact it was really, really difficult to get a job, because of a simple reason: Berlin is a very attractive city.
 There are a lot of young German doctors working in Berlin, or willing to work in Berlin, who already have their Approbation.
 So, preference is given to them.
 Second in line are doctors who received their qualifications in the European Union; they get direct recognition in Germany.
 Then only comes the rest, those who pursued their education outside the European Union.
 So with only a Berufserlaubnis it was a challenge to get a job in Berlin.

-PR: Can you give us a little bit of detail about this experience?
+Can you give us a little bit of detail about this experience?

-not like here.
-In India it’s a bit strict, but in Berlin it was very easy.
+I applied almost everywhere.
+Every clinic, every hospital, every available vacancy, and naturally got rejections as well.
+But eventually, I got two interview calls.
+The interviews were conducted in a really friendly manner.
+In India, it’s a bit strict, but in Berlin, it was very easy.
 You just have to present yourself like you are, your natural way.
-Don’t try to act, don’t try to add things which you don’t know.
+Don’t try to act, don’t try to add things that you don’t know.
 Just be yourself.
 Be confident.
 Be clear.

 And you got the job!
 What has it been like, working with the Berufserlaubnis?

-SK: It’s wonderful!
+It’s wonderful!
 You don’t have to worry about anything.
 You get proper training before you begin.
 Once you get hired, you are introduced to the whole team, to the administration, your colleagues who you’re working with, each and everything.
 And you get enough time to prepare yourself.
 Also, you can post your queries.
 You can ask each and everything, because it’s important to know what not to do, rather than what to do.
 So, don’t feel shy.
 Just go on asking if you’re not sure about something.

 Looking back at your experience, what advice would you give people who are aspiring to go to Germany for Approbation?

-SK: Firstly, make sure that you’re clear about what you want to do in Germany – higher education, work, research – and plan accordingly.
+Firstly, make sure that you’re clear about what you want to do in Germany – higher education, work, research – and plan accordingly.
 Do some research.
 Do not contact an agent.
 There are all sorts of agencies, which will try to contact you with lucrative offers, promising you wonderful jobs and all the guidance.
 But you don’t need all of that, you can do all the things on your own.
 Of course, you can get the required guidance from the ProRecognition team.
 In my case, it was very helpful.
 And learning about your unique case will be very helpful for the ProRecognition team as well.
 Secondly, try to communicate in German itself.
 Even with the ProRecognition team.
 That will help you improve your skills.
 It will help you ease your anxiety in posing questions in Germany to the authorities, or in whatever professional groups you are on Facebook or WhatsApp.
 And even if you are hesitant about your language skills, the only option is to practice, practice, practice!
 Go through YouTube channels, try to tune into German radio online, give your best in grasping the language here itself because once you land in Germany, all that you’re going to hear is again going to be foreign for you, so that’s very important.
 Those are the two important things you have to keep in mind.

 Thanks for sharing your experience and advise with us.
 We wish you all the best for your career in Germany!